The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar: Introduction

-Here we use the brightest giant stars in the improved RVS dataset to study the galactic bulge (although, in this case, the data lacks age information).
-The aim is to extend the orbital analysis first introduced in \citetalias{Queiroz2021}, now incorporating DR17 {\tt StarHorse} distances \citep{Queiroz2023}.
-This allows for a more detailed characterization of the multiple stellar populations in the bulge, with a focus on the stars that remain confined in the inner 5 kpc of the MW.
+Here we use the brightest giant stars in the improved RVS dataset to study the galactic bulge (although, in this case, the data lack age information).
+The aim is to extend the orbital analysis first introduced in \citetalias{Queiroz2021}, now incorporating APOGEE data release 17 (DR17) {\tt StarHorse} distances \citep{Queiroz2023}.
+This allows for a more detailed characterisation of the multiple stellar populations in the bulge, with a focus on the stars that remain confined in the inner 5 kpc of the MW.
 Crucially, we perform, for the first time, a comprehensive chemo-orbital mapping that links distinct orbital families with their chemical signatures.
-As we will show, this approach reveals a population of stars on $X_4$ orbits (retrograde), likely tracing a roughly spheroidal bulge component that predates the formation of the bar.
-We also identify a thick/thin disc structure in the bulge region, which contributes to a wide MDF.
-This refined orbital framework and the availability of alpha abundances is essential for properly interpreting the MDFs in the innermost regions of the Milky Way and, ultimately, for providing robust constraints to models of chemical evolution (see \citealt{Matteucci2021} and references therein) and chemodynamical formation scenarios \citep[e.g.,][]{Debattista2017,Fragkoudi2020, Orkney2022}.
+As we show, this approach reveals a population of stars on $X_4$ orbits (retrograde), likely tracing a roughly spheroidal bulge component that predates the formation of the bar.
+We also identify a thick disc structure in the bulge region, which contribute to a wide MDF.
+This refined orbital framework and the availability of alpha abundances are essential for properly interpreting the MDFs in the innermost regions of the MW and, ultimately, for providing robust constraints to models of chemical evolution (see \citealt{Matteucci2021} and references therein) and chemodynamical formation scenarios \citep[e.g.][]{Debattista2017,Fragkoudi2020, Orkney2022}.